Evil2000/librenms/doc/Alerting/Templates.md

 > This page is for installs running version 1.42 or later.
 You can find the older docs [here](Old_Templates.md)

 Templates can be assigned to a single or a group of rules and can contain any kind of text.
 There is also a default template which is used for any rule that isn't associated with a template.
 This template can be found under `Alert Templates` page and can be edited.
 It also has an option revert it back to its default content.

+To attach a template to a rule just open the `Alert Templates` settings page, choose the template to assign and click the yellow button in the `Actions` column.
+In the appearing popupbox select the rule(s) you want the template to be assigned to and click the `Attach` button.
+You might hold down the CTRL key to select multiple rules at once.

 The templating engine in use is Laravel Blade.
 We will cover some of the basics here, however the official Laravel docs will have more information [here](https://laravel.com/docs/5.4/blade)